swissi2000/Test/docs/addCommand.md

 In combination with the [Property: Write CNC12 Info Variables](CNC12.md), there are very creative ways to make use of this functionality.
 To get some ideas, look at the example below.

 ### Usage Example
-The following example will display an Information Screen at the start of a job file and will record the Date, Time,Run-Time-Length as well as the Name and Version Number of the Fusion 360 CAM File the job was created with, to a log file.
+The following example will display an Information Screen at the start of a job file and will record the Date, Time, Run-Time-Length as well as the Name and Version Number of the Fusion 360 CAM File the job was created with, to a log file.
 The log file does have the same name as the job but with a .log extension and will be in the same directory as the job file.
 Modify the scripts to your needs.

 Set the following Properties in the Post Processor: